Nicola Sturgeon: Views on Conservative government policies

 At the SNP's 2022 annual party conference in Aberdeen, Sturgeon stated: "I detest the Tories and everything they stand for" in an interview on the BBC.
 She was accused of using "dangerous language" and when asked if she regretted the comments, Sturgeon simply replied "no" and emphasised the point she detested Tory policies and not supporters or voters.

 Sturgeon has been highly critical towards the leadership of Boris Johnson's government.
 Following Johnson's appointment as British prime minister, she claimed he "rambled" in his first speech outside 10 Downing Street and suggested he was "blame shifting".
 In July 2019, the prime minister met Sturgeon at her official residence, Bute House, where Johnson was "booed and heckled" by protesters.
 This was the only occasion when he made a formal visit to Edinburgh, as he declined future invites by the first minister.
 Sturgeon claimed Johnson's "fragile male ego" stopped him from meeting her.
 Sturgeon's attempts to request approval for a second referendum on Scottish independence were declined by the Johnson administration.
 Speaking after Johnson had resigned in 2022, Sturgeon said that he was the only prime minister she had worked with who was "a disgrace to the office".

-Post–premiership (2023–present)
+Post-premiership (2023–present)

-Upon her resignation as First Minister, Sturgeon returned to the backbench, where she continues to serve as the MSP for Glasgow Southside.
+Upon her resignation as First Minister, Sturgeon returned to the backbench, where she continued to serve as the MSP for Glasgow Southside.
 On 7 September 2023, she made her first speech in parliament since her arrest.
+Since April 2026, she has served as the Chair of Safe Passage International, a human rights charity.